 Leica X typ 113 - APS-C fixed lens camera.
 Outstanding image quality but hampered by lack of built in viewfinder and now showing its age in speed.

-Olympus OM-D E-M1 Mark II - now my most used camera and by far the most versatile camera system I have had.
+Olympus OM-D E-M1 Mark II - was my most used camera and possibly still by far the most versatile camera system I have had.
 Perhaps an unusual choice for street photography, I describe why it fits for me here.
+I would probably still recommend this or the Mark III as the best all round camera body if you want to use a single system only.

 Nikon Z 6 - outstanding ergonomics make this a real pleasure to use.
 When size is not important, in low light and where quality is the primary concern, I choose the Z 6 over the Olympus - I compare them here.
 They are complementary, not competing cameras in my opinion.